 Simple English definitions for legal terms

-Read a random definition: court system
+Read a random definition: give

 A consent order is an agreement made between all parties involved in a legal case, with the approval of a judge.
 It is not a judgment, but rather a settlement agreement that is written and submitted to the court.
 Once approved, it is binding and enforceable on both parties.
 Consent orders are often used in government regulation cases, such as antitrust, securities, and environmental law.
 If one party commits fraud or if both parties make an error, the consent order can be set aside by the court.